rylew2/portfolio-rylew/content/project/managers-path.md

 ## Chapter 6: Managing Multiple Teams

-If you continue on the management track, usually at director of engineer, you'll reach a point where you'll be managing multiple teams - at this point you'll likely have multiple tech leads reporting to you.
+If you continue on the management track, usually at director of engineering, you'll reach a point where you'll be managing multiple teams - at this point you'll likely have multiple tech leads reporting to you.

 ### Proper time management